EarlRamirez/snipeit_iso/Contributing.md

 _append initrd=initrd.img inst.repo=cdrom ks=cdrom:/ks.cfg net.ifnames=0 biosdevname=0_
 - createrepo -g ~/workspace/repodata/*comps.xml . --update

+#### Cloning Repository
-Create your workspace and clone the _dev_ branch into your workspace, due to the size of the directories I had to exclude them from Github.
+Navigate to your workspace and clone the _dev_ branch into your workspace, due to the size of the many directories I had to exclude them from Github.

 - mkdir ~/workspace
 - cd ~/workspace
 - git clone -b dev https://github.com/EarlRamirez/snipeit_iso.git

+#### Creating Branch and Submitting Pull Request (PR)
 Navigate to git repository and create the branch, as a rule of thumb you will create the branch based on what you intend to fix, e.g. update_selinux_labels
 - cd ~/workspace/snipeit_iso